dhiyego/dhiyego/README.md

 ## 👋 Hello World!
 I'm Diego

 ## About Me
-Hello, my name is Diego, and I have always been passionate about technology and related fields.
+Hi guys, my name is Diego, and I have always been passionate about technology and related fields.
 I love video games, anime, great movies, and spending time with friends.
 I am a Full-Stack Developer with a focus on Back-End, meticulous in building and executing any type of product!
 I believe that regardless of the project, everything should be done with excellence.

 ---